Great barbet: Taxonomy

 Results of a phylogenetic study of Asian barbets indicate that the great barbet is most closely related to the red-vented barbet (P. lagrandieri) occurring in Cambodia, Laos and Vietnam.

 Description

 The great barbet has a blue head, large yellow bill, brown and green-streaked body, belly and a red vent.
 The plumage is green.
 It is the largest barbet species with a body length of 32–35 cm and a weight of 192–295 g.

 Distribution and habitat

-The great barbet is a resident breeder in the lower-to-middle altitudes of the Himalayas, ranging across northern India, Nepal and Bhutan, Bangladesh and some parts of Southeast Asia, as far away as Laos.
+The great barbet is a resident breeder in the lower-to-middle altitudes of the Himalayas, ranging across northern Pakistan, India, Nepal and Bhutan, Bangladesh and some parts of Southeast Asia, as far away as Laos.

 Behaviour and ecology

 The great barbet's nesting season is from April to July.
 It typically builds nests in tree holes.
 Both male and females take care of the young.
 Its diet consists mainly of fruits and insects.

 The male's territorial call is a very loud kay-oh.
 The alarm is a harsh keeab, and another call is a repetitive piou-piou-piou-piou.